syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 ## Minimum filter length

-When filtering the list items, you can set the limit for character count to raise remote request and fetch filtered data on the DropDownList.
+When filtering the list items, you can set the limit for character count to raise a remote request and fetch filtered data on the DropDownList.
 This can be done by manual validation by using the [Filtering event arguments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FilteringEventArgs.html#Syncfusion_Blazor_DropDowns_FilteringEventArgs_Text) within the [Filtering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_Filtering) event handler.

 In the following example, the remote request does not fetch the search data until the search key contains three characters.